Bulkas456/BBTransaction/README.md

 ```
 When we run the merged transaction we will see:

+Transaction2 step 'abc'

+Transaction2 step 'def'

+Transaction1 step '0', data '123'

+Transaction1 step '1', data '123'

-All steps from transaciton 1 and 2 were merged into one transaction.
+All steps from transaction 1 and 2 were merged into one transaction.